Hiya! I'm Sam, a former foster parent. I spend my days catering to a herd of cats, a couple of dogs, and three obnoxiously adorable kids.

 Let's break this down: Kids are in foster care because of serious abuse or neglect.
 The parents are given a case plan and they do their best to get the kids back.
 Sometimes, their best still isn't good enough and a permanent home needs to be found.
 His cuteness had little effect on how his parents worked through their plan.
 The biological parents don't work harder because they want their cute kids back!
 They either work through their issues, resolve their problems, and get through their plan successfully—or they don't.

 11. "Oh, you adopted?
 Well, I know someone who adopted..."

 Insert horror story here.

 I find it fascinating that your cousin's husband's co-worker had a bad experience; thanks so much for sharing!
 I know plenty of terrible things biological kids have done–should I start running down the list?
 Jeffrey Dahmer and Ted Bundy had lovely parents, didn't they?
-Yes, I know you saw the movie Orphan and most likely 20 Law & Orders with terrible foster kids.
+Yes, I know you saw the movie Orphan and most likely 20 episodes of Law & Order with terrible foster kids.
 Pssst, that's made up for entertainment—it's not real, people!

 12. "Don't you want to have your own kids?"

 These don't look like my own kids?
 Hmmm...they keep begging for stuff and want me to feed them and wash their clothes—sure feels like my own kids.
 There are many ways to create a family and all are valid (unless you bought a kid from a street vendor).
 All the kids are "my own" kids when living in my house.
 They are valued members of my family and are treated equally.